 - ▼ Registration not confirmed.
 If the match shows that the student isn't registered, he must either register or provide evidence that he is registered or is exempt from registration.
 His Selective Service Registration Acknowledgement or letter of registration shows that he is registered.
-You can also go to the Selective Service System website at www.sss.gov and check on the student's status-a printout of the webpage is acceptable documentation that the student is registered.
-If he doesn't have an acknowledgement or letter of registration and the website doesn't confirm his registration, he'll have to contact Selective Service to resolve the problem.
+You can also go to the Selective Service System web page at www.sss.gov and check on the student's status-a printout of the web page is acceptable documentation that the student is registered.
+If he doesn't have an acknowledgement or letter of registration and the web page doesn't confirm his registration, he'll have to contact Selective Service to resolve the problem.
 If the conflict is resolved in his favor, he'll receive a letter from the Selective Service documenting that he is registered or is exempt from registering. - ▼ Unsuccessful registration.
 The CPS won't be able to forward the student for registration if certain information-first and last name and date of birth-is missing.
 The student should submit a correction with the required information, and you can check the match results from this correction to see if the student is eligible.

 If the student is 26 or older, the CPS cannot register the student but will send his record through the data match.
-If the student is not registered, he can no longer do so, and you will have to determine if he is eligible for aid despite failing to register.
+If the student is not registered, he can no longer do so, but may qualify for a status information letter from the SSS.
+You will have to determine if he is eligible for aid despite failing to register.